SharePoint/PnP-Guidance/articles/app-model-recipe-remote-timer-jobs.md

 	For example: If your timer job modifies list items, the Modified By column for the list items will display the name of the service account associated with the timer job.

-- When authenticating with service accounts you must retrieve a user name and password for the service account.
+- When authenticating with service accounts, you must retrieve a user name and password for the service account.
 	+ The code snippet below illustrates using a user name and password to authenticate.
 	+ Take care to store and retrieve the user name and password in a secure fashion.